agencyenterprise/oneroster-aipi/aipi.md

   - CRITICAL: POST/PUT/DELETE endpoints: MUST reference diff_doc.yaml
   - Always use correct payload structure from the yaml file
   - Always rely on the API server for error handling.
 Do not generate custom error codes; instead, accept and process the error responses as returned by the API.
-  - When updating the app, always check the entire codebase.

 ---